GhostManager/DomainCheck/README.md

 3. Run: `cd DomainCheck && pipenv install`
 4. Start using DomainCheck by running: `pipenv shell`

+If you would prefer to not use pipenv, the list of required packages can be found in the Pipfile file.

 ### Final Configurations

 DomainCheck uses a domaincheck.config file.
 A sample is provided which can be edited and renamed (to remove `.sample` from the end).
-You will need your NameCheap account and API information, a VirusTotal API key (a free key is fine), and (optional) your Slack WebHook URL.
+You will need your Namecheap account and API information, a VirusTotal API key (a free key is fine), and (optional) your Slack WebHook URL.
 Enter this information into the config file, name it domaincheck.config, and DomainCheck is ready to be used.

 ## Acknowledgments